-Well it's been a busy day at the office today.
+Well it's been a busy day at the office.
 I had a rough night's sleep for two reasons.
-Firstly I've a raging ear ache, something which afflicts me from time to time, but never when it's convenient, and secondly because I lie nearest the one roof vent we have open at night unless we can absolutely guarantee no rain, in those circumstances we'll consider opening the one about our bed.
+Firstly I've raging ear ache, something which afflicts me from time to time, but never when it's convenient, and secondly because I lie nearest the lounge roof vent the one we have open at night unless we can absolutely guarantee no rain, in those circumstances we'll consider opening the one above our bed.
 With it being yet another wet and showery night, I found myself either getting up for medication, having a pee, closing the roof vent as soon as I heard rain, or climbing out to open it as soon as it stopped.
 Never mind, I'm sure amongst it all I got some sleep, helped by the fact we didn't rush to get up this morning.

 At about 08:00 there was a vehicle driving round hooting its horn like mad.
 The Chef asked what it was, and I said it was probably the local police having a laugh at our expense.
 Then we heard it again at about 08:30 so I got up and had a peek.
 It was a van, maybe selling bread or something I guessed.
 It came back again at about 09:00 and that was it.
 The Chef was up, threw some clothes on, grabbed her purse and was out the door.
 She was gone a while but came back armed with a lovely crusty baguette-type loaf and two cakes.

 Armed with my Tesco Mobile phone loaded with our two passes permitting us to go down on to Cathedrals Beach we made our way towards the cliff top, from whence all operations were commanded.
 I took my backpack so that I could also take an umbrella to keep the camera dry, and our macs as the weather didn't look too promising.